lyle8341/Cross_Origin/README.md

 # Cross_Origin
-cross origin

-this project is about cross origin
+This project is about cross origin